 It’s no news that the Netherlands is a bike country.
-It is the main use of transport where every household owns at least a bike (or 10).
+It is one of the main forms of transport and every household owns at least one bike (or 10).
 People go to work, carry their groceries, bike with their children (it doesn’t matter how many), move furniture and basically live with their bike.
-There is a whole ‘do’s and don’ts‘ list when it comes to cycling as well.
+There is even a whole ‘do’s and don’ts‘ list when it comes to cycling in the Netherlands.

 Bike fishing: what the heck is it?

 The rough number of bikes in Amsterdam is a whopping 881,000 (you heard that right) and each year Waternet (Amsterdam’s Water Authority), fishes between 12,000 and 15,000 bicycles from the canals.
 The reason?
-These bikes were either thrown deliberately, or they end up in the canals due to the weather.
-And with all the storms and strong winds we’ve had recently, it is not hard to imagine this happening.
+These bikes were either thrown in deliberately, or they end up in the canals due to the weather.
+And with all the storms and strong winds that accompany autumn and winter in this country, it is not hard to imagine this happening.